YoeDistro/meta-intel/documentation/reporting_bugs.md

 ## Reporting bugs

-If you have problems with or questions about a particular BSP, please contact the maintainer listed in the [Maintainer](MAINTAINERS) file directly (cc:ing the Yocto mailing list puts it in the archive and helps other people who might have the same questions in the future), but please try to do the following first:
+If you have problems with or questions about a particular BSP, please contact the maintainer listed in the [Maintainers](MAINTAINERS.md) file directly (cc:ing the Yocto mailing list puts it in the archive and helps other people who might have the same questions in the future), but please try to do the following first: